twentyOne2x/attnmarkets/README.md

 7. **Indexer & Monitoring** – Tracks fee inflows, SY/PT/YT supply, reward indexes, maturity events, and raises alerts on flow disruption.

 ## End-to-End User Flow
-1. Community submits a Pump.fun CTO request naming the attn CreatorVault PDA as the new fee authority.
+1. A sponsor (creator, business, or DAO) submits a Pump.fun CTO request naming the CreatorVault PDA (Squads 2-of-2: creator+attn) as the new fee authority.
 2. Pump executes `set_creator`, redirecting fees into the CreatorVault PDA.
 Set **`CreatorVault.admin` to a Squads Safe with members `{creator, attn}` and threshold `2`**; optionally set an `emergency_admin` Squads Safe.
 All admin ops (pause, config) require both creator and attn signatures via Squads.
 3. Users wrap Pump tokens or fee balances to mint SY, then split into PT + YT via Splitter.
 4. Fees stream into the vault; YT holders redeem yield directly or route it into `attnUSD`.
 A configured SOL slice funds RewardsVault so `attnUSD` stakers earn SOL outside the stablecoin NAV.
 Splitter CPIs into CreatorVault for both minting and fee transfers to keep mint authority centralised.